Home Insights What Is RAG and Why Every Business Should Care

 Step 3: The system searches your content.
 Instead of going to the AI model first, the system searches your indexed content for the most relevant chunks.
 This is the "Retrieval" in RAG.

 Step 4: Relevant content is injected into the AI prompt.
 The retrieved chunks are added to the AI's context along with the user's question.
-This is the "Augmented" part — the AI now has your specific information to work with.
+This is the "Augmented" part.
+The AI now has your specific information to work with.

 Step 5: The AI generates a response.
 With your actual content as context, the AI generates an answer that is grounded in facts, not imagination.
 This is the "Generation" part.